 Mr Tan Teck Kiong has not convicted of any offences within the past five years.

-Mr Tan Teck Kiong has not convicted of any public sanctions and/or penalties imposed by the relevant regulatory bodies during the financial year ended 31 December 2023.
+There were no public sanction or penalties imposed on Mr Tan Teck Kiong by any relevant regulatory bodies during the financial year ended 31 December 2022.